-In late autumn 1944, the US forces driving across Europe were confronted with the Roer River in their northern sector.
-The crossing of the river itself as it flowed at this time presented no great problem.
-However, located on this German river in the vicinity of Urft and Paulushoff were two very important and well-defended dams.
+In late autumn 1944, the US forces driving across Europe were confronted with the Roer River and the Urft River in their northern sector.
+The crossing of these rivers itself as they flowed at this time presented no great problem.
+However, located on these German rivers, were two very important and well-defended Dams.
+On the Roer River was the Rurtalsperre Schwammenauel (53.679.760.560 US gal), and on the Urft River the Urfttalsperre (12.548.172.375 US gal).
 The importance of these dams was fully realized by both the Allies and the Germans.
 Should these dams be blown, the released water would cause the river below to become so swollen and swift that a relatively small defending force could render a military crossing in this area next to impossible.

 Three armies were to attack.
-On the north, Dietrich’s 6-SS-Panzer-Army; in the center, Manteuffel’s 5.Panzer-Army; on the south, Brandenberg’s 7.Panzer-Army.
-The 6.SS-Panzer-Army assigned the major effort was forced, because of the terrain and narrow front, to attack with Hermann Preiss’s I.SS-Panzer-Corps followed by Wilhelm Bittrich’s 2.SS-Panzer-Corps.
-The plan was that the Corps was to break through on its own sector of the enemy’s main field of combat with three infantry divisions, the 277.VGD (right) to reach the area of Elsenborn, the 12.VGD (center) to reach the area of Nidrum Weywertz and the 3.Fall-Div (left) to reach the area of Schoppen Elberdingen.
-Gen Kraemer, chief of staff of the 6.SS-Panzer-Army, in his report of the commitment of that army, wrote the following ‘the best division was the 12.VGD which had an especially skilled Commander and had fought excellently in the Battle of Aachen’.
+On the north, Dietrich’s 6-Panzer-Army; in the center, Manteuffel’s 5.Panzer-Army; on the south, Brandenberg’s 7.Army.
+The 6.Panzer-Army assigned the major effort was forced, because of the terrain and narrow front, to attack with Hermann Preiss’s I.SS-Panzer-Corps followed by Wilhelm Bittrich’s 2.SS-Panzer-Corps.
+The plan was that the Corps was to break through on its own sector of the enemy’s main field of combat with three infantry divisions, the 277.VGD (right) to reach the area of Elsenborn, the 12.VGD (center) to reach the area of Nidrum-Weywertz and the 3.Fall-Div (left) to reach the area of Schoppen-Elberdingen.
+Gen Kraemer, chief of staff of the 6.Panzer-Army, in his report of the commitment of that army, wrote the following: the best division was the 12.VGD had an especially skilled Commander and had fought excellently in the Battle of Aachen.

 The 1.SS-Panzer-Division and the 12.SS-Panzer-Division were not to be used in the initial breakthrough.
 The strength of these divisions was to be conserved for the thrust beyond this.
-On Dec 14, at noon, the Corps took over the command of its attack sector and following formations were committed in the sector, the 277.VGD, the right-wing of which stood at the edge of the wood about 2000 Meters southeast of Alzen, and thus, inside the sector of the contiguous corps (LXVII).
-The left-wing was near Losheim, 1 battalion of the neighboring corps on the left (LXVI) was near Krewinkel.
+On Dec 14, at noon, the Corps took over the command of its attack sector and the following formations were committed in the sector: the 277.VGD, the right wing of which stood at the edge of the wood about 2000 Meters southeast of Alzen, and thus, inside the sector of the contiguous corps (LXVII).
+The left-wing was near Losheim, and one battalion of the neighboring corps on the left (LXVI) was near Krewinkel.
 On the evening of Dec 15, the 12.VGD and the 3.Fall-Div moved into their attack sectors and assembly areas.

-In the early days of Dec, the 8-ID (1-A) was fighting its way through the Hurtgen Forest in an attempt to capture the Roer River Dams.
+In the early days of December 1944, the 8-ID (1-A) was fighting its way through the Hürtgen Forest in an attempt to capture the Roer River Dams.
 The resistance displayed by the Germans proved too stubborn for such a head-on attack by this depleted division.
 Gen Courtney Hodges, CG 1-A, organized a new plan calling for a strong ground thrust from the south, just north of the Ardennes, aimed at these all-important dams.
 The attack was to be made by the 2-ID on Dec 13.
-To add more power to the attack, the V Corps, ordered on Dec 8 the 644-TDB (less one Gun Co and one Recon Platoon) detached from the 8-ID and attached to the 2-ID, then commanded by Gen Walter M. Robertson.
+To add more power to the attack, the V Corps ordered on Dec 8 that the 644-TDB (less one Gun Company and one Recon Platoon) detached from the 8-ID and attached to the 2-ID, then commanded by Gen Walter M. Robertson.

-On Dec 12, Able 644 was attached to the 9-IR, then located at Rocherath.
+On Dec 12, Able Co 644-TDB was attached to the 9-IR (2-ID), then located in Rocherath.
 Able 644 moved to the regiment’s assembly area located in the Monschau Forest north of Rocherath and closed by dark.
-Charlie 644 was attached to the 38-IR which was at that time located in the Military Camp in Elsenborn.
+Charlie 644 was attached to the 38-IR which was at that time located in the Camp in Elsenborn.
 Plans were made to move Charlie 644 forward to the regiment’s assembly area on order.
 The remainder of the 644-TDB was attached to the 2-ID Artillery.
-The plan to capture the Roer River Dams initially called for the 9-IR to pass through the positions held by the 2nd Recon Troop and the 99-ID north of Rocherath, and to attack and seize that portion of the Siegfried Line located at the Wahlerscheid Road Junction (Heartbreak Crossroads).
-The regiment was then to swing north and seize the town of Rohren (Germany) lying to the north beyond the Monschau Forest.
-When the 9-IR had taken Wahlerscheid, the 38-IR was to pass through the 9-IR and advance through the Monschau Forest toward Dreiborn (Germany).
+The plan to capture the Roer River Dams initially called for the 9-IR to pass through the positions held by the 2nd Recon Troop and the 99-ID north of Rocherath and to attack and seize that portion of the Siegfried Line located at the Wahlerscheid Road Junction (Heartbreak Crossroads).
+The regiment was then to swing north and seize the town of Röhren, Germany, lying to the north beyond the Monschau Forest.
+When the 9-IR had taken Wahlerscheid, the 38-IR was to pass through the 9-IR and advance through the Monschau Forest toward Dreiborn in Germany.